yuanchen8911/recdemo/README.md

 # Play and Record Demos with Ease
 Playing and recording demos in terminal sessions has never been easier.
-This repository offers a guide and a tool for playing a terminal demo and recording it as SVG files using `asciinema` and `svg-term`.
+This repository offers a guide and a tool for playing a terminal demo and recording it as SVG or mp4 vidoefiles using `asciinema`, `svg-term` and `svg-to-video`.

-## Install dependencies manually
+## Install dependencies manually (optional)
 You can skip this step if you have `pip3` and `node.js/npm` installed on your machine.
-In this case, the script will automatically install `asciinema` and `svg-term` for you.
+In this case, the script will automatically install `asciinema`, `svg-term` and `svg-to-video`for you.

 1. Install `asciinema` (https://asciinema.org/docs/installation)
       ```sh